ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 * LTs are newer and provide more features than LCs such as T2/T3 unlimited, placement groups, capacity reservations, elastic graphics, and *versioning*.

-* Both of these are not editable.
+* Both of these are **not editable**.
 You define them once and that configuration is locked.
-If you need to adjust a configuration, you must make a new one and launch it.
+If you need to adjust a configuration, you must create a new version and launch it.

 * LTs can be used to save time when provisioning EC2 instances from the console UI / CLI.

-### 1.12.4.
-Autoscaling Groups
+## 11.6.
+Auto Scaling Groups

 - Automatic scaling and self-healing for EC2
 - They make use of LCs or LTs to know what to provision.
-- Autoscaling group uses one LC or one version of a LT which it's linked with.
+- Auto scaling group uses one LC or one version of a LT which it's linked with.
 - Three values to control
   - minimum size
   - desired capacity